tehmoon/cmdlinebeat/README.md

     env:               # additional environment variable to pass to the child process.
 Will override cmdlinebeat.env if found.
     copy_env: false    # copy all environment to child process
     timeout: 0         # NYI: kill process if timeout is reached
-    user: user/uid     # Username to execute the command with.
+    user: user         # Username to execute the command with.
 Require root privs.
 Default to "nobody"
-    group: group/gid   # Groupname to execute the group with.
-Require root privs, default to main user group
 ```

 ## Example Configuration